Skip to Main Content

 Video: The Publication Timeline

 One of the keys to getting started with a term paper is understanding the publication timeline for scholarly research.
 Why is it so hard to find scholarly material on current events?
 How do you know if your topic is too broad or too narrow to research effectively?
-Watch the following brief videos to learn more.
+Watch the following brief video to learn more.

 Now that you understand the publication timeline, and the challenges associated with researching current events, you can check out our video on Broad and Narrow Topics learn more about tweaking your topic so that it isn't too broad or too narrow to research effectively.